Course Description

 ▪ Processing System Comparison

-between Versal and Zynq UltraScale+ devices. {Lecture}
+between Versal and Zynq UltraScale+ devices.
+Also introduces the segmented configuration feature for Versal devices. {Lecture}

 ▪ AI Engine Architecture Overview and Programming

-Discusses the Versal AI Engine architecture and explains the programming model for AI Engines with kernels and graph.
+Discusses the Versal AI Engine architecture and explains the programming model for AI Engines with kernels and graph. {Lecture}

 ▪ AI Engine System Partitioning